KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 Battleship was initially considered as the third flagship game.
 It was rejected because it fundamentally conflicts with blockchain's transparency properties.

 Battleship requires **hidden information**—players place ships secretly, then guess opponent positions.
-Implementing this on-chain requires one of two compromises:
+To make this work on-chain, you have to make one of two compromises:

-1. **Commit-reveal schemes** — Players commit to ship positions cryptographically, revealing after the game.
-This works but adds complexity, multiple transactions, and potential for abandonment between commit and reveal.
+1. **Commit-reveal schemes** —  Players agree to send their positions cryptographically, and they will be revealed after the game.

 2. **Off-chain computation** — Ship positions stored off-chain, only results posted on-chain.
 This breaks the "fully on-chain" principle entirely.